 Given the hefty fees and high interest rates associated with cash advances, it’s best to only take out a cash advances in case of an emergency situation.
 Lastly, if you have to get one, you should pay it back as quickly as possible.

-To get a cash advance from a branch, visit your local bank or credit union and ask the teller for a cash advance.
-It doesn’t necessarily have to be a branch of your specific credit card issuer, as long as they work with credit cards on the same payment network as yours.
-You will need to have your credit card with you as well as a government-issued photo ID to verify your identity.
+To get a cash advance from a branch, visit a local bank or credit union and ask the teller for a cash advance.
+You will need to have your credit card with you, as well as a government-issued photo ID to verify your identity.

-Watch Out for Cash Advance Fees and Interest
+Key Things to Watch Out for When Doing a Cash Advance

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by a WalletHub user.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.